 Glico Giant Cone Ice Cream from Japan

-On the way home from work, today I stopped by a supermarket and bought an ice cream product from Ezaki Glico that is related to Giant Caplico, a chocolate cone snack also from Glico that I introduced the other day.
+The product from Glico, Giant Cone is actually related to Giant Caplico, a chocolate cone snack also from Glico that I introduced the other day.

 Glico Giant Cone Ice Cream

-Unlike Giant Caplico, the Giant Cone ice cream is topped with a thin milk chocolate plate on which crunchy candied peanut bits are scattered.
+Unlike Giant Caplico, this Giant Cone ice cream is topped with a thin milk chocolate plate on which crunchy candied peanut bits are scattered.

 The ice milk is refreshing enough to calm the sweetness of the chocolate parts.